Definition of Cost Volume Profit Analysis

-Cost Volume Profit analysis thinks like a number line wherein it starts with negatives, then comes 0 and then positives.
-Similarly, with the increasing level of sales, first will see a phase of losses, second a breakeven and third where we make profits.
-The first priority of any businessman is to safeguard its investment and therefore tries to save the capital shrinkages.
-This is possible if a business achieves the breakeven point.
+Cost Volume Profit analysis thinks like a number line wherein it starts with negatives, then comes 0, and then positives.
+Similarly, with the increasing level of sales, first will see a phase of losses, second a break-even, and third where we make profits.
+The first priority of any businessman is to safeguard his investment and therefore try to save the capital shrinkage.
+This is possible if a business achieves the break-even point.
 The question is:

-How much of volume of sales/activity can achieve a breakeven point for a business?
+How much volume of sales/activity can achieve a break-even point for a business?

 Let’s try to understand with the help of following assumptions:

 We will first introduce another term here, i.e., Contribution Margin.
 It is the difference between the sales price per unit and its variable cost per unit.
 The formula for Contribution Margin is as follows:

 Contribution Margin = Price Per Unit – Variable Cost Per Unit = $15 – $10 = $5

 Next, the formula for calculating breakeven point is as follows:

 Breakeven point (in Units) = Total Fixed Costs / Contribution Margin = $50,000 / $5 = 10,000 Units.